Email: kxzhu at ucsd dot edu

 Professor of Innovation, Technology & Operations Management

-Kevin’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, supply chain management, information technology in health care, software competition, technology-enabled innovations and integration of online and offline channels.
+Kevin’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, new technologies in healtcare, supply chain management, software competition, technology-enabled innovations and integration of online and offline channels.

-His research has been published in the top academic journals such as Management Science, Information Systems Research, and Marketing Science.
+His research has been published in the top academic journals such as Management Science, Information Systems Research, MIS Quarterly, and Marketing Science.
 He has held editorial positions at the top academic journals and co-chaired major conferences.
 He has been invited to give research seminars by more than 30 top universities.
 He also received several best paper awards in the field.
 He was awarded the prestigious CAREER Award by the US National Science Foundation for his research on digital transformation of enterprises.
-He also received a similar award from the NSF of China.
+His work has been cited 6000 times by other scholars (Google Scholar).

 Major Research Publications